Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

 \subsection{Spectral fit}

 A Bayesian analysis approach was used in the spectra fit to the 2.82 years data-set process.
-The posterior distribution for the WIMP-electron signal was obtained from a likelihood function based on Poissonian probabilities, determined by a Markov Chain Monte Carlo (MCMC) based algorithm.
+The posterior distribution for the DM-electron signal was obtained from a likelihood function based on Poisson probabilities, determined by a Markov Chain Monte Carlo (MCMC) based algorithm.
 This analysis method is the same adopted in other DM searches in COSINE-100 \cite{cosineboosted,cosineinel,cosinesuperwimp,cosinesolaraxion}, and is thoroughly described in Ref. \cite{cosinewimp}.

-The fit was performed for several WIMP masses, ranging from 30 MeV to 5 GeV.
+The fit was performed for several DM masses, ranging from 30 MeV to 5 GeV.
 The mean background activities and statistical uncertainties, determined from each crystal background model \cite{set3background}, were used to produce the Gaussian priors.
 Systematic uncertainties were included as nuisance parameters also with Gaussian priors.
 Each crystal background is allowed to independently fluctuate in the simultaneous fit performed, but the $\overline{\sigma}_e$ distribution is marginalized over all 5 crystals.
 No evidence of excess events consistent with expected spectra from both the light and heavy mediator models was found.
-The resulting fit for a 0.6 GeV WIMP and assuming a heavy mediator is presented in Fig. \ref{fig:fit}, along with the expected observed data for $\overline{\sigma}_e=9.2 \times 10^{-38}$ cm$^2$.
+The resulting fit for a 0.6 GeV DM and assuming a heavy mediator is presented in Fig. \ref{fig:fit}, along with the expected observed data for $\overline{\sigma}_e=9.2 \times 10^{-38}$ cm$^2$.

-After marginalization, the resulting posterior probability distribution function (PDF) for the WIMP-electron signal strength is used to set a 90\% confidence level (CL) upper limits on $\overline{\sigma}_e$.
-Fig. \ref{fig:posterior} shows the posterior distribution for the 0.6 GeV WIMP data fit.
+After marginalization, the resulting posterior probability distribution function (PDF) for the DM-electron signal strength is used to set a 90\% confidence level (CL) upper limits on $\overline{\sigma}_e$.
+Fig. \ref{fig:posterior} shows the posterior distribution for the 0.6 GeV DM data fit.

 Simulated data samples based on the background model were produced in order to test the analysis sensitivity.
 Based on the Gaussian priors of each crystal background component and systematic uncertainties, 1000 pseudo-data samples were generated assuming a background-only hypothesis.
 The same fitting procedure of the physics data was used, and 90\% CL upper limits were set for each sample.
-The resulting upper limits distribution for each WIMP mass was used to perform calculations of the mean sensitivity and its 1$\sigma$ and 2$\sigma$ uncertainty bands.
+The resulting upper limits distribution for each DM mass was used to perform calculations of the mean sensitivity and its 1$\sigma$ and 2$\sigma$ uncertainty bands.
 Fig. \ref{fig:limits} presents the limits set for light and heavy mediator models.